Most meeting planners ask for a motivational speaker video before hiring a professional speaker.

 A video is supposed to be a representation of a speaker's style, substance, and content.
 It is only a preview and sometimes doesn't do a speaker justice.

-Alternately, the 5 to 10 minute speech snippets may display only the speaker's best stuff, then they are hired and the previewers find out that's all there is.
+Alternately, the 5 to 10-minute speech snippets may display just the speaker's best stuff.
+Once hired, the reviewers find out that's all there is.
 It's like a movie trailer; sometimes you watch the preview, decide to see the movie and realize you shouldn't have bothered.
 The free preview contained the only good parts of the movie.

 My biggest pet peeve with a motivational speaker video is all the music, flash, testimonials, tv interviews that can be padded into the video.
-We preview a video to see the speaker speak, to see if the style, substance and content are relevant to the group.
+We preview a video to see the speaker speak, to see if the style, substance, and content are relevant to the group.
 If half of the video is testimonial and photos, the video is a waste of time.

 Many speakers call themselves the best motivational speaker ever and yet their video is awful.

 Your choice of guest speakers can set the stage for the whole convention, and if they fail, it can have an adverse impact on the entire event.